SheetJS/sheetjs/README.md

 set of classes for each supported file type.
 Even though XLSB was introduced in Excel 2007, nothing outside of SheetJS or Excel supported the format.

-To promote a format-agnostic view, js-xlsx starts from a pure-JS representation that we call the ["Common Spreadsheet Format"](#common-spreadsheet-format).
+To promote a format-agnostic view, SheetJS starts from a pure-JS representation that we call the ["Common Spreadsheet Format"](#common-spreadsheet-format).
 Emphasizing a uniform object representation enables new features like format conversion (reading an XLSX template and saving as XLS) and circumvents the mess